-Many business owners and sales professionals try to achieve success by engaging in random acts of marketing.
-One-shot attempts that usually fail.
+Many business owners and sales professionals try to achieve sales success by engaging in random acts of marketing – one-shot attempts that usually fail.

 They get erratic results.
-And, they waste a lot of time and money.
-The sad part is they keep doing it – over and over again.
+They waste a lot of time and money.
+And the real tragedy is they keep doing it – over and over again.

 It’s a lot like the rat you see on that spinning wheel participating in the race to nowhere.